Canon M50 vs Fujifilm X100T

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the X100T has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
+Both the M50 and the X100T have been discontinued, but can regularly be found used on eBay.
+The X100T was replaced by the Fujifilm X100F, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon M50 or the Fujifilm X100T – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.